Street Fighter 6: Development and release

-The first closed beta took place from October 7, 2022 to October 11, 2022, with eight playable characters, and crossplay between Xbox, Steam and PlayStation.
+The first closed beta took place from October 7, 2022, to October 11, 2022, with eight playable characters, and crossplay between Xbox, Steam and PlayStation.
 The second closed beta occurred between December 16 and December 19.
 Applications to access the beta version were chosen by lottery.
 A demo featuring a portion of the game's World Tour mode and Luke and Ryu as the only two playable characters in Fighting Ground was released for PlayStation 4 and PlayStation 5 on April 20, 2023, with a release for other platforms on April 26.

 An arcade version was announced on December 9, 2022.
 Published by Taito for NESiCAxLive-compatible cabinets, it was released in Japan under the title Street Fighter 6 Type Arcade on December 14, 2023, and it only focuses on the "Fighting Ground" mode.
 The first game's battle pass was delayed following days of network problems.
 On November 21, 2023, it was announced that all 18 launch characters will each get a third outfit.
 The third outfits were released on December 1, 2023.

 On April 2, 2025, it was announced that Street Fighter 6 would be one of the launch games for Nintendo Switch 2 on June 5, 2025.
 Additionally, a Game-Key Card version of the game titled Street Fighter 6 Years 1-2 Fighters Edition was released containing the license to download the base game, as well as a download code for the DLC characters from Season 1 and 2 Passes.
-In additions to the exclusive three Amiibo, based on Luke, Jamie and Kimberly, this version of the game is also compatible with Ryu and Ken's Amiibo from Super Smash Bros. for Nintendo 3DS & Wii U and Super Smash Bros.
-Ultimate respectively, along with a series of Street Fighter Amiibo cards.
+In additions to the exclusive three Amiibo, based on Luke, Jamie and Kimberly, this version of the game is also compatible with the Ryu, Ken and Terry Amiibo figures from the Super Smash Bros. series line, along with a series of Street Fighter Amiibo cards.